-In 2017, the Board of Pilotage Commissioners was a non-appropriated agency with operating revenue derived exclusively from pilot license fees and other ancillary fees as authorized in Chapter 88.16 RCW.
-The Board's biennial budget is reviewed by the State Legislature but legislative spending authority is not required.
+In 2018, the Board of Pilotage Commissioners was a non-appropriated agency with operating revenue derived exclusively from pilot license fees and other ancillary fees as authorized in Chapter 88.16 RCW.
+The Board's biennial budget was reviewed by the State Legislature but legislative spending authority was not required.

-Pilot trainee stipend are funded by a tariff surcharge specified in WAC 363-116-300 and paid to each trainee at a monthly rate of \$6,000 if the stipulations contained in WAC 363-116-078(10) are met.
+Pilot trainee stipends were funded by a tariff surcharge specified in WAC 363-116-300 and paid to each trainee at a monthly rate of \$6,000 if the stipulations contained in WAC 363-116-078(10) are met.
+The balance from the training surcharge after stipends were paid to trainees was used for funding the training program, including the pilot exam, trainee equipment, the Train-the-Trainer course, and legal fees.